 Whether you have been single for a long time, or find yourself just recently so, you may be in need of support to deal with issues arising from a bad break-up or previous toxic relationship.
 You may currently be in a relationship but feel unable to express yourself in front of your partner, or think that the problems you are facing might be about a previous relationship/something not involving them.

 Often, people who attend individual relationship counselling are carrying pain and/or trauma from a past relationship, and need to make sense of this in order to move forwards.
-Sometimes people find themselves beyond this point and are looking to meet someone new, but are finding that prospect rather daunting.
+Sometimes people find themselves beyond this point and are looking to meet someone new, but are finding that prospect rather daunting and would like to discuss how to go about the dating 'process' in a healthy way.
 In other instances, you might be in a relationship and having doubts about whether it is working for you anymore, or perhaps there are things from a previous relationship that are causing you difficulty.

 So often our happiness, or certainly perceived happiness, comes from being in a relationship.
 But ultimately feeling happy and content in ourselves is only going to have a positive effect in terms of our relationships, whether they be current or in the future.